It’s not a roast dinner without roast potatoes and that’s why we believe it's important you to spend a little more time getting them right.

 To get the right crispy exterior on your roasties, it’s imperative the fat is sizzling hot – you want to hear the whoosh and crackle when the par-boiled potatoes slide into it.

-Use tongs to turn the potatoes in the hot fat.
-Give the pan a gentle shake if you like to help knock the potatoes round a little further, but make sure that they are well spaced when you put the roasting tin back in the oven - Paul Shearing of Bread Street Kitchen specifies the bottom shelf.
+Use tongs to turn the potatoes in the hot fat - and always turn them away from you so it any fat splashes it will splash in the opposite direction.
+Give the pan a gentle shake if you like to help knock the potatoes round a little further, but make sure that they are well spaced when you put the roasting tin back in the oven - preferably the bottom shelf.

 6. KEEP THEM MOVING